Retinal haemorrhage: Causes

 In adults, retinal hemorrhages are largely spontaneous, secondary to chronic medical conditions such as hypertension.
 They also commonly occur in high altitude climbers, most likely due to the effects of systemic hypoxia on the eye.
 Risk is correlated with the maximum altitude reached, duration of exposure to high altitude conditions, and climb rate.

 In infants, retinal hemorrhages (RH) are highly associated with child abuse.
 The incidence of RH in abusive head trauma is approximately 85%.
 In a comprehensive review of 62 studies comprising 998 children, 504 of whom were abused, RH were found in 78% of cases of abusive head trauma (AHT) versus 5% of the cases of non-abusive head trauma.
 In a child with head trauma and RH, the odds ratio that this is AHT is 14.7 (95% CI 6.39, 33.62) and the probability of abuse is 91%.
 Where recorded, RH were bilateral in 83% of AHT cases compared to 8.3% in non-abusive cases.
-However these findings are bases on circular reasoning and should be viewed with great caution.

-The generally accepted body of medical literature is strongly in favor of the tight association between retinal hemorrhages and child abuse, and there is no controversy among mainstream medicine.
-This is despite the basis of these findings relying on circular reasoning, which is highly concerning.
-The link between hypoxia and extensive retinal hemorrhages is well established in both adults and neonates, and provides an alternative explanation in many cases where abuse is alleged.